 Moesgaard Museum’s big special exhibition in 2017 will be a spatial, sensuous and visual experience.

-The exhibition, The Journey, which opens on April 25, is a cinematic production about basic human conditions.
+The exhibition, The Journey, is a cinematic production about basic human conditions.

 The Journey is about seven human conditions - birth, death, love, faith, fear, loss and rationality.
 It was filmed on seven continents and shooting took almost a year.